1. Purpose of policy

-When a student completes their course of study access will revert back to Limited Access at the end of May in the year following their completion.
+When a student completes their program, access will revert back to Limited Access 30 days after their date of completion.
 Students studying for a Higher Degree by Research may request an extension beyond this date with the approval of the Director, Office of Research.

-Students who have successfully completed a course of study are flagged for the provisioning of Systems specifically targeted for alumni as determined by the relevant System Owners and their credentials will remain active indefinitely for this purpose.
+Students who have successfully completed a program are flagged for the provisioning of Systems specifically targeted for alumni, as determined by the relevant System Owners and their credentials will remain active indefinitely for this purpose.

 4.2.2 General conditions